iris-hep/agc-physlite/README.md

 This work was supported by the Institute for Research and Innovation in Software for High Energy Physics ([IRIS-HEP](https://iris-hep.org/)) [![NSF-2323298](https://img.shields.io/badge/NSF-2323298-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=2323298)

-The initial implementation of this project was the work [Denys Klekots](https://github.com/Denys-Klekots)'s 2024 IRIS-HEP Fellow project: [Analysis Grand Challenge with ATLAS PHYSLITE data](https://iris-hep.org/fellows/Denys-Klekots.html).
+The initial implementation of this project was the work of [Denys Klekots](https://github.com/Denys-Klekots)'s 2024 IRIS-HEP Fellow project: [Analysis Grand Challenge with ATLAS PHYSLITE data](https://iris-hep.org/fellows/Denys-Klekots.html).